-** £3000 New Hire Bonus for new employees to CPFT ** The permanent posts are eligible for a £3000 New Hire Bonus.
+**£3,000 New Hire Recruitment Bonus** The permanent posts are eligible for a £3000 New Hire Bonus.
 An initial payment of £1000 will be paid in the first 1 month and a final payment of £2000 will be paid 1 year after your start date.
 Please see attached New Hire Bonus Terms & Conditions.

 Main duties of the job

 Our adult mental health inpatient ward 3-3-3 model is an innovative redesign of acute mental health inpatient care.
 Time-limited inpatient pathways for assessment (#3 days), treatment (#3 weeks), and recovery (#3 months) replace traditional acute wards.

 Oak 1 is our 16-bed assessment and treatment ward in Peterborough.
 Our focus is on providing care which is structured, planned and meaningful in an environment which allows patients to be supported by a range of staff whose main goal is to empower and involve patients and their loved ones in care.